Pop Culture Madness!

 • The Top Song was Sugar Shack by Jimmy Gilmore and the Fireballs

-• The Big Movies included Cleopatra, Dr. No and It's a Mad, Mad, Mad, Mad World
+• The Big Movies included Cleopatra, Dr. No, and It’s a Mad, Mad, Mad, Mad World

 • Minimum Wage in 1963: $1.25 per hour